-In such cases where there is a national or international crisis (such as that of the global pandemic 2020), it may be necessary to carry out targeted inspections to ensure that the current cohort of students are graduating at a safe practitioner level.
+Targeted inspection: In times of national or international crisis (such as that of the global pandemic 2020), we may carry out targeted inspections to ensure that the current cohort of students are graduating at a safe practitioner level.
 The inspection will be customised to the situation that arises.

-Re-inspection

-A re-inspection will occur where serious actions were identified at a recent inspection, and which need follow up before the next routine monitoring exercise.
+Re-inspection: A re-inspection will occur where serious actions were identified at a recent inspection, and which need follow up before the next routine monitoring exercise.
 The inspection will follow the risk-based inspection process, focusing only on the actions raised in the inspection report.